Halborn/solana-security-token-standard/docs/program-instructions.md

 - **TokenMetadata** (optional) - Stores metadata in mint account
 - **ScaledUiAmount** (optional) - Display scaling for UI

-After initialization, mint authority is transferred to a program-controlled PDA.
+After initialization, mint authority is transferred to a program-controlled `MintAuthority` PDA.
+The provided `creator` is stored in the `MintAuthority` account, and the creator's signature may authorize subsequent instructions that use the [Initial Mint Authority](#initial-mint-authority) authorization type.

----

 ### UpdateMetadata